new to yoga

 Ideally, yoga is meant to be a daily practice.
 As that is quite overwhelming to a beginner, we recommend you set a goal you can realistically keep.
 Consistency is the key — it’s far better to attend one class per week without fail than to attend four classes one week, none for the next two weeks, one the next week, etc. The more consistently you practice, the better you will feel, and the more you will want to practice!

 How do I know which style of yoga to choose?

 Depending on your physical condition, your health, and your motivation for practicing, we can help guide you to the right class.
 Vinyasa is an active, heat-producing style of yoga where the breath links one movement to the next.
 Yin and Restorative classes are much quieter, slower-paced classes designed for you to go deeper — into your body and into a quieter, meditative state.
 Classes like Flow & Stretch are a combination of both.
 Please talk to us if you are unsure where to start.

-How do I know which level to attend?
+How do I know which class to attend?

-If you are an absolute beginner, we suggest you begin with our Yoga Foundations series, or Private Instruction.
-Vinyasa ~ L1 is also a good place to start for healthy beginners.
+If you are an absolute beginner, we suggest you begin with our Beginner Series, or with Private Instruction.
+Gentle Yoga, Deep Stretch and Guided Flow also have a slower pace where healthy beginners may feel comfortable to begin.
 Open level classes are appropriate for those who have some familiarity with yoga, as in any given class there will be a range of experience levels.

 I can’t sit still for two minutes and can’t touch my toes.
 Is there a yoga class for me?